What happens when I've booked drone filming, but the weather is bad?

-Drone filming can make for some excellent footage, showing what you want to film from a completely new angle that no one has seen nor will see (unless their name is Peter Crouch).
+Drone filming can make for some excellent footage, showing what you want to film from an entirely new angle that no one has seen or will see (unless their name is Peter Crouch).

-There are a number of things to consider with drone filming, including where you actually can or can’t film.
+There are several factors to consider when it comes to drone filming, including where you can or cannot film.

-In this blog, we’ll take a look at what happens if you’ve got a drone filming session booked, but it’s raining out.
+In this blog, we’ll explore what happens if you’ve a drone filming session booked, but it’s raining outside.

 WHY CAN’T WE FLY A DRONE IN BAD WEATHER?